harrisonized/harrisonized.github.io/_posts/2019-04-23-predicting-popularity-of-rock-climbs-regression.md

 ## **Conclusion**

-In conclusion, I made a very good predictor of whether a particular rock climb will be on someone's to-do-list based on just five features: the Star Ratings, Ticks, Average Stars, Length, and Grade.
+In conclusion, I made an accurate predictor of whether a particular rock climb will be on someone's to-do-list based on just five features: the Star Ratings, Ticks, Average Stars, Length, and Grade.
 My final model is an optimized weighted ensemble of Poisson and log-linear regression, which improved the out-of-sample test score (R^2) to 0.842 from 0.643 of the baseline linear regression model.

-Using this model, one can compare the model predictions to the observed number of people who have a rock climb on their to-do-list, and in cases which the model predicts higher than the observed count, recommend that climbers put them on their to-do-list.
-This will decrease the traffic on the more popular rock climbs and hopefully improve the experience of people climbing outdoors.
+Using this model, it is possible to compare the model predictions to the observed number of people who have a rock climb on their to-do-list, and in cases which the model predicts much higher than the observed count, recommend that climbers put them on their to-do-list.
+This will decrease the traffic on the more popular rock climbs and hopefully improve the experience of climbers who choose to climb outdoors.

-Thank you for reading, and hope you learned something cool about machine learning along the way!
+Thank you for reading, happy climbing, and hope you learned something cool about machine learning along the way!